bradleymarch/auto-loan-calc/README.md

 # auto-loan-calc

-Yep so here is some deets:
+Yep so here are some deets:

 CHALLENGE